Houston Real Estate

 Best neighborhoods in Houston for buyers and renters

-The Woodlands — master-planned luxury
+The Woodlands — master-planned living and long-term family appeal

-Downtown Houston — urban living and walkability
+Downtown Houston — urban access and vertical living

-Sugar Land — suburban comfort and strong schools
+Sugar Land — established suburban stability

-Energy Corridor — ideal for commuters
+Energy Corridor — commute-oriented and employment-linked

 Renting vs. buying in Houston